Beanie127/5eTypora/Augustus Trimble.md

 **Components:** V, S
 **Duration:** Instantaneous

 You point at one creature you can see within range, and the sound of a dolorous bell fills the air around it for a moment.
-The target must succeed on a Wisdom saving throw or take 2d8 necrotic damage.
-If the target is missing any of its hit points, it instead takes 2d12 necrotic damage.
+The target must succeed on a Wisdom saving throw or take 3d8 necrotic damage.
+If the target is missing any of its hit points, it instead takes 3d12 necrotic damage.

-##### Tsunami
+### Tsunami

 #### 8th-level Conjuration

 **Casting Time:** 1 minute
-**Range:** Signt
+**Range:** Sight
 **Components:** V, S
 **Duration:** Concentration, up to 6 rounds